 - 1st Light means your bridge is getting power.
 You should always have this light on.
 If this light is not on, make sure your bridge power adaptor is plugged in and the wall switch is turned on.

 - 2nd blue solid light means you are connected to your network, if it is flashing it is not making a network connection or is plugged into the wrong device router/switch.

 - 3rd light is your portal or internet light this is important if you want to control your lights from away from home.
 If it is flashing this means that there is NO internet connection or it is not reaching the meethue.com portal. (portal could be down)In some cases this can also mean Philips is performing maintenance on their website and the portal may be temporarily unavailable.
 Try again later.

-When first connecting to the meethue account you will be asked to Push the Link button, in the hue app or linking the bridge to your hue account.
-If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.
+When first connecting to the meethue account you will be asked to Push the Link button, in the hue app, or linking the bridge to your hue account.
+If you are unable to connect to your hue bridge, there are a few things we need to confirm first.